William Denman Croft: First World War

 Croft served on the Western Front in the First World War, and was mentioned in despatches ten times.

 At the beginning of the war, Captain Croft was serving as adjutant of the 5th Battalion of the Cameronians.
 By December 1915, he was temporary lieutenant colonel in command of the 11th Battalion of the Royal Scots.
 He was then promoted to the rank of temporary brigadier general to command the 27th Infantry Brigade, in the 9th (Scottish) Division, in September 1917, remaining in command until 1919.

-In little over two years, from January 1917 to February 1919, he was awarded the Distinguished Service Order (DSO) four times.
-He received his first DSO on 1 January 1917, and a first bar was gazetted 9 days later.
+In little over two years, from January 1917 to February 1919, he was appointed a Companion of the Distinguished Service Order (DSO) with three bars.
+He received his initial appointment on 1 January 1917, and a first bar was gazetted 9 days later.
 He received a second bar in July 1918, and a third bar in February 1919.

 He became a brevet lieutenant colonel in January 1918, a Companion of the Order of St Michael and St George (CMG) in January 1919, and an Officier of French Légion d'honneur in August 1919.

 After the war, Croft published an account of his war service, under the title Three years with the 9th (Scottish) Division.